-Aim: To familiarise yourself with academic teaching and learning information security.
+$\overline{\mathbf{A}}$ Aim: To familiarise yourself with academic teaching and learning information security.
 Motivation: To be aware of how teaching and learning analytics are used.
 Task: Investigate the gatherine and use of analytics at a course and insitutional level.

-- Find out if and what learning analytics are captured on your institutional LMS, and what use is made of the resulting analysis. - Find out what data is gathered by your sintution at a department, faculty or institutional level and to whom this is reported. - Ascertain how or if information is shared with the relelvant persons around this data gathering and reporting,

-- You may undertake this activity individually or in groups. - Contribute your individual or group response through the discussion forum. - Although only one person will submit the response, make sure that you include the names of all the group members at the top of your document or post.

-- Read at least two posts from other contributors and comment constructively on their findings. - Read other persons responses to you own contribution, and discuss their observations.
+Duration: 80 minutes Tool: Discussion forum What to do: Find out if and what learning analytics are captured on your institutional LMS, and what use is made of the resulting analysis.
+Find out what data is gathered by your sintution at a department, faculty or institutional level and to whom this is reported.
+Ascertain how or if information is shared with the relelvant persons around this data gathering and reporting, How: You may undertake this activity individually or in groups.
+Contribute your individual or group response through the discussion forum.
+Although only one person will submit the response, make sure that you include the names of all the group members at the top of your document or post.
+Feedback/response: peer review Read at least two posts from other contributors and comment constructively on their findings.
+Read other persons responses to you own contribution, and discuss their observations.
+Assessment: • Completing this activity will count towards your course portfolio.